mikeyPower/final-year-project/README.md

     ./zgrab_domain_port80.sh <domain_input.csv>
     ./zgrab_domain_port443.sh <domain_input.csv>
-The above two scripts take their input from the reverse dns lookup or a csv file where the second column is a domain name
+The above two scripts take their input from the reverse dns lookup or a csv file where the third column is a domain name

 Each script specifies the port that the zgrab will be conducted on